siramsay/100-days-of-code-R3/README.md

 For this Round I decided to start my own log instead of forking the 100 day of code repository.
 The reason is I didn't really need to get updates to the master which happens when you have forked a repository.
 I wanted to use this repo to track my progress my registering my work as a commit.

+### Day 166 2021 April 29, Thursday

+**Today's Progress**

+*3D cube*
+1. 3D cube library: Make depth and all classes work from variables.
+   - Only translateY on top and bottom working
+   - 50% depth okay with any height

+**Link to work:**
+1. Local: /  3d-cube-double-face/3d-cube-steps.html

 ### Day 165 2021 April 28, Wednesday

 **Today's Progress**

 *3D cube*
+1. 3D cube library, refactor depth to be actual depth, see git branches.

+**Link to work:**
+1. Local: /  3d-cube-double-face/3d-cube-steps.html

+### Day 165 2021 April 28, Wednesday

+**Today's Progress**

+*3D cube*
-1. 3D cube library, refactor depth and rename
+1. 3D cube library, refactor depth and rename classes.

 **Link to work:**
 1. Local: /  3d-cube-double-face/3d-cube-steps.html